 As usual, I spent the first two days of the meet hassling through any number of issues including—but by no means limited to—computer networks, the Internet, advertisements, articles, photography, housing, office space, bicycles, paper racks, paper boxes, a new printer.

 Then came distributiongate and what now seem like days (but merely hours I guess) of telephone calls and discussions and wonder and angst.
 In the end, it all worked out.
 The computers communicated with everything.
 The ads showed up.
-We finished the first paper, we weathered a storm.To read more, a subscription is needed: Click here to subscribe
+We finished the first paper, we weathered a storm.To read more, a subscription is required.
+Log in or click here to subscribe.